-- 1. Analysis and Evaluation Process - As noted in Chapter 3.5 of the attached "Basic Policies on Corporate Governance," an analysis and evaluation of the overall effectiveness of the Board of Directors is conducted annually.
+1. Analysis and Evaluation Process

+As noted in Chapter 3.5 of the attached "Basic Policies on Corporate Governance," an analysis and evaluation of the overall effectiveness of the Board of Directors is conducted annually.

-An outline of the analysis and evaluation of the effectiveness of the Board of Directors for FY 2022 is as follows.
+An outline of the analysis and evaluation of the effectiveness of the Board of Directors for FY 2023 is as follows.

-- (1) Questionnaires conducted for all Directors' self-evaluation and board evaluation - In order to incorporate external perspectives into the evaluation of the Board of Directors, we exchanged views with a consulting firm on the evaluation of the Board of Directors in fiscal 2021.
-A 12-item questionnaire reflecting the results of the exchange of views and a gap analysis on the importance and adequacy of the proposed Board of Directors meeting were distributed in advance, and the questionnaire was conducted in the form of an interview conducted by the secretariat. - With regard to the improvement measures (measures to improve functions in FY 2022) outlined in the board evaluation for FY 2021, we also checked to see if initiatives were being implemented. - (2) Exchange of opinions at the Outside Director Council - At a meeting of the Outside Director Council (consisting of all the Outside Directors), Outside Directors exchanged opinions about analysis and evaluation based on the results of the questionnaire. - (3) Summary of analysis and evaluation by the Governance Committee - The Governance Committee (consisting of all the Outside Directors, Chairman & Director, Vice Chairman & Director and President) conducted analysis and evaluation based on the results of the exchange of views at the meetings of the Outside Directors.
-In addition, based on the opinions of the consulting firms, the committee compiled measures to improve the functions of the board in fiscal 2023. - (4) We will promptly commence and strengthen measures for improving capabilities in fiscal 2022, and link them to a PDCA cycle aimed at enhancing effectiveness.
+- (1) Questionnaires conducted for all Directors' self-evaluation and board evaluation - 12-item questionnaire (composition of questions based on the role, responsibilities, and management of the Board of Directors) and a gap analysis on the importance and appropriateness of the board proposal were distributed, incorporating external knowledge.
+The questionnaire was conducted in the form of an interview by the secretariat.
+In addition, the status of responses to inappropriate behavior that occurred at insurance companies was confirmed. - We also checked whether measures to improve the functions of the Board of Directors in fiscal 2022 (measures to improve the functions of the Board of Directors in fiscal 2023) have been implemented. - (2) Exchange of opinions at the Outside Director Council - At a meeting of the Outside Director Council (consisting of all the Outside Directors), Outside Directors exchanged opinions about analysis and evaluation based on the results of the questionnaire. - (3) Summary of analysis and evaluation by the Governance Committee - The Governance Committee (The Company consists of all outside directors, the Chairperson of the Board, the Vice Chairperson of the Board and the President.) conducted analysis and evaluation based on the results of the exchange of opinions at the meeting of the Outside Board of Directors.
+In addition, we drew up measures to improve the functions of the Board of Directors in fiscal 2024, utilizing expert knowledge from consulting firms. - (4) Initiatives in Fiscal 2024 - We will promptly commence and strengthen measures for improving capabilities in fiscal 2024, and link them to a PDCA cycle aimed at enhancing effectiveness.